 Key Idea In a self-supervised manner, the robot emulates possible grasps by moving its end-effector with an object rigidly grasped while capturing images of that object using an external camera.
 By leveraging the captured images, a network is trained that is used to adapt a skill learned for a single object grasp to any novel object grasp during skill deployment immediately.
 This process allows adaptation of skills to novel grasp poses with very high accuracy using any camera modality, while requiring no prior object knowledge, camera calibration or human time.

 Manipulating grasped objects, such as tools is at the core of robotics manipulation.
 However, existing skill learning methods, such as reinforcement or imitation learning algorithms, either assume that the grasped object's pose remains unchanged both during the skill learning and skill deployment phases, or require explicit training of that skill over a wide range of grasps.
 This is either limiting, as object grasps often change, or very inefficient, as having to learn a skill for every possible grasp can be time consuming.
 Despite these important limitations, the problem of adapting a skill learned for a single grasp to different novel grasps has received little attention.
 And while there exist methods to adapt skills learned for a single grasp pose to novel grasps, they rely on: (1) prior object knowledge, such as 3D CAD models, or require object category-specific training data both of which may not be readily available in many practical scenarios; (2) depth images which can be noisy or have missing depth and (3) precise knowledge of a camera’s extrinsic parameters, which can negatively affect their performance due to challenges with camera calibration.
-As a result, existing methods are either not applicable to many practical scenarios as prior object knowledge is not available or cannot adapt skills with high accuracy as their reliance on depth data and camera calibration hinders their performance.
+As a result, existing methods are either not applicable to many practical scenarios as prior object knowledge is not available or cannot adapt skills successfully as their reliance on depth data and camera calibration hinders their performance.

 How does self-supervised data collection help?